Full Steam Ahead

 This break in the Scottish Highlands is packed with treats.
 For starters, you’ll stay in a hotel just steps from the shores of the River Ness, so a trip to Loch Ness to search for the fabled monster is within reach.
 You’ll travel along what is considered one of the greatest railway journeys in the world across the spectacular Glenfinnan viaduct.
 And what’s more you’ll do it on board the Hogwarts Express – in real life, the Jacobite Steam Train.
 You’re on track for more incredible scenery as you travel to the Kyle of Lochalsh on Scotland’s west coast, and you’ll also take a nostalgic trip on the Strathspey Steam Railway.
 Fans of ‘Monarch of the Glen’ will recognise Broomhill, which had a starring role as the village of Glenbogle in the BBC drama.
+A real gem of a tour from our list of UK based 'No Fly' trips.

 So, you’ve decided to cross the Irish Sea to the delightful Isle of Man, famous for its tailless Manx cat and the prestigious motorcycle TT Races.
 An extensive coastline, outstanding landscapes and thousands of years of history also draw visitors to its shores.
 The best way to get around the island is by its steam and electric railways, and a great base is its capital Douglas, where the seafront is lined by grand Victorian style hotels.